Petit St. Vincent Resort

 A spread highlighting aspects of sustainability efforts, dining, and other fun facts

-A newsletter with original illustrations on the cover and on the inside spreads.
-This newsletter was dedicated to describing the journey of sailing a new boat to the island resort.
+For this newsletter we created original illustrations for the cover and inside spreads.
+The newsletter was dedicated to the journey of three people who sailed a new boat to the island resort.

-We designed the E‐Newsletter System to stay in contact with former guests
+We designed the electronic newsletter to stay in contact with former guests

 Print and Electronic Ads

-We created various advertisements that were placed in regional magazines as well as in the New Yorker.
+We created various advertisements that were placed in regional magazines as well as in the New Yorker Magazine.
 For TripAdvisor we developed a website banner campaign.

 Ads in various sizes for a TripAdvisor Banner Campaign